veltzer/demos-python/src/exercises/advanced/oo_using_closure_simple/exercise.md

 			pass
 		return (a,b)
 	both a and b have a pointer to the SAME X!!!!
-	That is a "shared clsoure".
+	That is a "shared closure".

 And now for the exercise:
 create a "stack" like data structure without using object oriented programming and